-Associate Manager, AICPA Foundation – Brittany Ames**

 Professor - Dr. Kimberly Swanson Church

-Dr. Church is part of the faculty at the University of Missouri Kansas City.
-She received her Ph.D. from the University of Arkansas (2010) and has a Master’s in Accountancy from Kansas State University (2002) and B.B.A. from Pittsburg State University (1998).
-She currently teaches undergraduate and graduate Accounting Information Systems and Managerial Accounting courses at the University of Missouri - Kansas City.
-She is actively involved in several accounting organizations: AAA, ISACA, IMA, and MSCPA.
+Dr. Church is the Director and BKD Professor of Leadership at Missouri State University.
+She received her Ph.D. from the University of Arkansas (2010), Master’s in Accountancy from Kansas State University (2002) and B.B.A. from Pittsburg State University (1998).
+She currently teaches courses in managerial accounting and emerging technologies.
+She is an active member of the MOCPA and AICPA and recently co-chaired the CPA Evolution BAR exam taskforce.

 Teacher - Glenda Eichman

 Glenda Eichman has been a teacher at Manhattan High School in Manhattan, Kansas since 1992.
 She teaches courses in College Accounting and Finance.
 She is the lead teacher for the Finance Pathway where she develops curriculum and builds partnerships with business and industry to support students with that concentration.
 Glenda holds a B.S. in Business Education and a M.S. in Adult Learning and Leadership from Kansas State University.
 She is also an instructor for the College of Education at Kansas State University.

 Glenda and her husband Brent live in Wamego, Kansas and have three children Jameson, Lane, and Sydney.